NancyZhang26/silly_blog/posts/clubbingpackagept6.md

 D.O.D was up!
 He started with [So Much In Love](https://open.spotify.com/track/7DnI3ktF2vcmzKuCCKseQL?si=56f98f3e8b544077), [Every Step](https://open.spotify.com/track/7me5d5XmtCCfbDk3SsyXqM?si=0cb4f314126c4ff3) … All his bangers in his top 10 discographies on Spotify, along with other famous house tracks and fun remixes.
 I think his style was very similar to [Calvin Harris’s](https://open.spotify.com/artist/7CajNmpbOovFoOoasH2HaY?si=_ViykT7SRwuEGaV7HQizPA).
 Both are less techno and more melody-focused, often blending in a bunch of ***MIDI pianos*** or other catchy lead instruments in ***syncopated beats.*** D.O.D mixed in and out very smoothly.
 Professionals!
 It was a chill-hype vibe.

-If there was one thing that I noticed, ***there were so many frat bros.*** By frat bros, I mean ***finance-looking guys wearing buttoned-up short-sleeve shirts with sunglasses and a drink in their hands.*** The way they raved was similar as well. ***The sway!*** I can’t stop chuckling.
+If there was one thing that I noticed, ***there were so many frat bros.*** By frat bros, I mean ***finance-looking guys wearing buttoned-up short-sleeve shirts with sunglasses and a drink in their hands.*** The way they raved was similar as well. ***The sway!*** I couldn't stop chuckling.
 I swear I saw a Brandeis bro.
 Small city, small cruise.

 There was also this friend group besides me, busy taking group pictures with a camera.
 A dude with a baseball cap asked if I could ***help them take a picture,*** and I did.
 In their next picture, the cap bro asked if I wanted to get in, and I got in.